-It seems that every year, law enforcement exposes an unscrupulous real estate or mortgage scam, but what is even more incredulous is that there are people willing to purchase real estate over the telephone.
-The adage is true: “A fool and his money are soon parted”.
+It seems that every year, law enforcement exposes an unscrupulous real estate or mortgage scam, but even more incredulous is that people are willing to purchase real estate over the telephone.

-Here are five things to seriously examine before purchasing investment property:
+Here are five things to seriously examine before purchasing an investment property.

-- Visually inspect the subject property.
 In real estate, variables such as property location and structural integrity affect value.
 A physical inspection of the property is imperative.
-If it’s too inconvenient to personally visit an asset, hire an independent, licensed professional appraiser to assign a property value.
+If it’s inconvenient to visit an asset, hire an independent, licensed professional appraiser to assign a property value.

-- Order a property title search.
-Every property comes with its own unique title history.
+Every property comes with a unique title history.
 Mortgages, delinquent taxes, assessments, and judgments are but a few types of liens that will directly impact a purchaser’s ownership rights.
 Order a title search from a reputable title company or get a “title opinion” from a real estate attorney.

 Successful real estate investing requires patience and reliable information.
 Rushing into a transaction without thoroughly performing one’s own due diligence or hiring experienced professionals to do the same is an open invitation to deep financial disappointment.